Learning Module

 Hypothesis Testing Framework

-Learn to make evidence-based decisions from dental research data.
-Explore every step of hypothesis testing with interactive examples.
+Learn hypothesis testing and evidence-based decision making from dental research data.
+Explore every step with interactive biostatistics examples.

 H₀ vs H₁ Type I / II Errors P-values Statistical Power